GFDRR/CCDR-tools/docs/intro-risk.md

 **Probabilistic risk** is the chance of something adverse (impact) occurring.
 This method assesses the likelihood of an event(s) and it contains the idea of uncertainty because it incorporates the variability between frequent, low impact events and rare, high impact events.

-In contrast, a **deterministic risk** model typically models one scenarios, representing a real event or an individual, finite risk scenario (e.g. mean, median, worst case), but does not quantify the variability around it.
+In contrast, a **deterministic risk** model typically models one scenario representing a real event or an individual, finite risk scenario (e.g. mean, median, worst case), but cannot properly represent the full range of variability around it.

 When probabilistic hazard scenarios (multiple layers by Return Period) are available to calculate impacts in relation to occurrence frequency, an estimate of the **Expected Annual Impact (EAI)** over exposed categories can be calculated.